jacobjanak/Trilogy-TA-Activity-Mover/README.md

 # Trilogy-TA-Activity-Mover
-Easily move activities and/or solution files from the FullStack-Lesson-Plans repo to your class repo in one simple bash/terminal command.
+Easily move activity solution files from the FullStack-Lesson-Plans repo to your class repo in one simple bash/terminal command.